 Be aware, do your own research before rushing into action!
 Donate your time and money to charities that do not spend huge amounts of money on fund-raising and staff salaries.

 “Change will not come if we wait for some other person or some other time.
 We are the ones we’ve been waiting for.
 We are the change that we seek,”Barack Obama.

 Let’s face it, it does not look like the most promising title for an article, does it?
 However, it is of crucial importance to know what is going on in the world because you belong to the next generation and you will need to take decisive action in order to survive.

 Firstly, this list is not in order of importance.

-- Water scarcity refers to the shortage of drinking and unpolluted water.
+- Water scarcity refers to the shortage of drinking unpolluted water.
 Almost one billion people do not have access to clean water and two and a half billion lack basic sanitation.

 - Another big issue is abuse.
 It ruins many people’s lives, and takes many different forms: physical abuse (intending to cause pain or injury), rape, child abuse and neglect (physical or emotional mistreatment of children), school bullying, discrimination, etc.